arafin16/B5-Assignment-1/README.md

 **TypeScript improves code quality and project maintainability in several key ways:**

 TypeScript significantly enhances code quality and project maintainability by introducing static typing to JavaScript.
-With TypeScript, many common errors—such as passing the wrong type of data to a function—are caught at compile time rather than at runtime, reducing the chance of bugs making it into production.
+With TypeScript, many common errors—such as passing the wrong type of data to a function—are caught at compile time rather than at **runtime**, reducing the chance of bugs making it into production.
 * TypeScript catches errors at compile time, not run time.
 * Better Code Completion and IntelliSense (Auto-completion,Method suggestions,Parameter hints)
 * TypeScript understands your code structure.
-When renaming or moving functions, variables, or files
+When renaming or moving **functions**, **variables**, or **files**

 **Provide an example of using union and intersection types in TypeScript.**